koii-network/docs/run-a-node/k2-validators/validator-start.md

 Confirm your validator is connected to the network by opening a new terminal and running:

-koii gossip
+`koii gossip`

 If your validator is connected, its public key and IP address will appear in the list.

 ### Controlling local network port allocation

-By default the validator will dynamically select available network ports in the 8000-10000 range, and may be overridden with `--dynamic-port-range`.
-For example, koii-validator `--dynamic-port-range 11000-11020 ...` will restrict the validator to ports 11000-11020.
+By default the validator will dynamically select available network ports in the 10000-10500 range, and may be overridden with `--dynamic-port-range`.
+For example, koii-validator `--dynamic-port-range 10000-10500 ...` will restrict the validator to ports 10000-10500.

 ### Limiting ledger size to conserve disk space